 Each mover at Mid-West Moving & Storage is licensed, bonded and insured to provide customers with maximum peace of mind.
 Our moving specialists have experience moving high-value goods, like antiques, as well as fragile, heavy and oddly shaped possessions, with care and success.
 In addition to moving services, our storage amenities are a convenience.
 Our climate-controlled warehouse is ideal when you are only partially ready to move.

-With 35 years of dedication serving Chicagoland, Mid-West Moving & Storage is prepared to seamlessly move your possessions across town or interstate.
+Serving Chicagoland since 1983, Mid-West Moving & Storage is prepared to seamlessly move your possessions across town or interstate.
 Our specialists are readily available to answer questions and offer a free estimate.

 To get a free estimate on your next move, contact Mid-West Moving & Storage at 888-722-6683 or fill out a contact form and we will get back to you shortly!